AllanBlanchard/tutoriel_wp/english/function-contract/contract-definition.md

 ```

 This specification is the opportunity to present a very useful logic
-connector provided by ACSL and that does not exists in C:
+connector provided by ACSL and that does not exist in C:
 the implication $A \Rightarrow B$, that is written `A ==> B` in ACSL.
 The truth table of the implication is the following: